 I like the town centre of Gampaha, small, no rush, with everything close by.

-I hope the option of grabbing the train in Gampaha might come in handy since it is a great way to save time for your train journey to Nuwara Eliya.
+I hope the option of grabbing the train in Gampaha might come in handy since it is a great option to save time for your train journey to Nuwara Eliya.
 Believe me, it is certainly a good way to make one of the most scenic train journeys in the world even more enjoyable.